KPS Video Express had everything going for it, until a combo of the Asian Economic Crisis, regulatory changes, and piracy sunk its business model.

 Even if KPS had survived, it would have likely just pushed the date of its obituary out a few more years.
 The affordability of broadband internet, and the introduction of IPTV (an early Netflix) by Hong Kong Broadband Network (HKBN) and PCCW in 1999 and 2003 respectively, signalled the decline of physical media.
 The company’s limited profitability left little room for the kind of innovation or diversification that might have prolonged its relevance.
 In that sense, KPS’s fate mirrored that of global peers like Blockbuster, who also succumbed to the digital revolution.

-In retrospect, the fall of KPS was not just a business failure, but a cultural turning point.
-As the lights dimmed on KPS Video Express’s once-bustling stores, it signalled not just the end of a business, but the quiet passing of an era when Hong Kong families would spend their evenings together, huddled around the TV to watch the latest movie rented from KPS Video Express.
+As the lights dimmed on KPS Video Express’s once-bustling stores, it signalled not just the end of a business, but the quiet passing of an era when Hong Kong families would spend their evenings together, huddled around the TV watching the latest movie on video tape.

 Additional sources